OneMoreSummer/academic-kickstart/content/post/should-we-be-re-instituting-an-england-u17-cricket-team/index.md

 4 players went on to play for England (any format)

-2 of those players played 1 match only
+2 of those players played 1 Test match only

 1 player is realistically, currently in contention for England